-Evenings are getting increasingly warmer, and a real summer vacation feels like an absolute must – palm trees, ice cubes jingling against the glass and feet moving towards the sea as if on instinct.
-As Covid-19 restrictions have been partially or completely lifted in many places, here’s an overview of the most popular holiday destinations this summer.
+Evenings are getting increasingly warmer, and a real summer vacation feels like an absolute must – palm trees, ice cubes jingling against the glass and feet moving towards the sea as if on instinct; here’s an overview of the most popular holiday destinations this summer.

 Tourists are welcome to Greece as of July 1.
 Flights from Riga to Athens are operated twice a week, so give your beach gear a good dust; it’ll come in handy very soon.

 The turquoise-coloured Lake Marathon, surrounded by olive trees and vineyards, is less than an hour away from the capital.
 As this is Athens’ main source of drinking water, taking a dip is not allowed, yet it boasts beautiful scenery, perfect for walks or a leisurely picnic with a lake view.

 Mount Parnitha is worth a visit as well – it’s located in the national park, embraced by pine trees.
 The road to it itself is something else – with each kilometre, the mountain seems to double in size.
 Ancient Greeks believed that Pan came to this forest to play his flute and dance, so hike the magnificent trails and let your imagination run wild.